View related sites

 Certificates are normally sent to exam centres within three months of the exam.
 Please contact your centre if you need to know the specific date.
 Your certificate can be awarded at different levels, depending on your achievement.

-Cambridge English: Key – Level B1
+A2 Key for Schools – Level B1

 If you achieve a scale score of 140–150 (Distinction) in your exam, you will receive the Key English Test certificate at Level B1.

-Cambridge English: Key – Level A2
+A2 Key for Schools – Level A2

 If you achieve a scale score of 120–139 (Pass, Pass with Merit) in your exam, you will receive the Key English Test certificate at Level A2.